Code-Institute-Submissions/SerenAppy-Web-App/documentation/testing/testing.md

 ### User Review

-The feedback was really positive.
-Most people commenting on how they would continue to use the web app for everday use.
+The web app was tested by Code Institute students and mentors, friends and family.
+The majority of testing carried on real devices were on Iphone and Samsung mobiles.
+The feedback was really positive, most people commenting on how they would continue to use the web app for everday use.

 #### Suggested Improvements: